vdemir/vdemir.github.io/_posts/2019-04-26-useful-scripts.md

  {% highlight text  linenos=table %}
 - An expression could invoke recursive functions or entire subprograms, for example.
+- The numinous quality of the sunset changed a familiar landscape beyond recognition.
 {% endhighlight %}
 </div>